keptn/keptn.github.io/content/docs/0.5.0/reference/cli/index.md

 keptn onboard service SERVICENAME --project=PROJECTNAME --chart=HELM_CHART.tgz
 ```

-To learn more about onboarding a service, please see the [onboarding a service](../../usecases/onboard-carts-service) use case.
+To learn more about onboarding a service, please see the [Onboarding a Service](../../usecases/onboard-carts-service) use case.

 ### keptn add-resource